keybase/client/go/kbcmf/specs/saltpack_encryption.md

 ```
 [
-    payload,
+    payload_secretbox,
     macs,
 ]
 ```

-- **payload** is a NaCl secretbox containing a chunk of the plaintext bytes, max size 1 MB.
+- **payload_secretbox** is a NaCl secretbox containing a chunk of the plaintext bytes, max size 1 MB.
 It's encrypted with the **message_key**.
-The nonce is 16 null bytes followed by the packet sequence number as an 8-byte big-endian unsigned integer, where the first payload packet is zero.
+The nonce is 16 null bytes followed by the packet sequence number as a 64-bit big-endian unsigned integer, where the first payload packet is zero.
 - **macs** is a list of NaCl MACs (HMAC-SHA512, first 32 bytes).
 The indices in this list correspond to the different **mac_group** numbers of the recipients.

+The nonce for each **payload_secretbox** is 16 null bytes followed by a 64-bit unsigned big-endian sequence number, where the first payload packet is sequence number 0.
+These nonces don't need to be random, because the **message_key** is unique for each message.

-MACs are computed over the packet sequence number (same as the **payload** nonce above) concatenated with the first 16 bytes of the **payload** (the Poly1305 tag).
-The goal of the MACs is to prevent any of the recipients from changing the message, since all of the **payload** secretboxes are made with the **message_key** that all the recipeints share.
+MACs are computed over the packet sequence number (same as the in the nonce above) concatenated with the first 16 bytes of **payload_secretbox** (the Poly1305 tag).
+The goal of the MACs is to prevent any of the recipients from changing the message, since all of the payload secretboxes are made with the **message_key** that all the recipeints share.